bcgov/digital-trust-toolkit/applications/application-mac.md

 ### 2.5.1.
 Establishing connections

-1. Mining Association of Canada (MAC) MUST send an invitation to the other business entity via email to initiate the exchange of information via digital wallet.
+1. MAC MUST send an invitation to the other business entity via email to initiate the exchange of information via digital wallet.
 2. The receiving party MUST accept invitation in order to establish a secure connection.

 ### 2.5.2.
 Annual MAC Membership Confirmation